kornia/kornia/docs/source/models/segment_anything.rst

 How to use SAM from Kornia
 --------------------------
 The Kornia API for SAM try to provide a simple API to access initialize the model and load/download the weights.
-Also, providing it to a high-level API called :code:`ImagePrompter`, which allow the users to set an image and run multiple queries multiple times.
+Also, providing it to a high-level API called :code:`VisualPrompter`, which allow the users to set an image and run multiple queries multiple times.

-The :code:`ImagePrompter` works querying on a single image, if you want to explore and query into a batch of images, you can use the :code:`Sam` directly.
+The :code:`VisualPrompter` works querying on a single image, if you want to explore and query into a batch of images, you can use the :code:`Sam` directly.
 But, for it you will need to write the boilerplate to preprocess and postprocess to use it.
-This boilerplate, is already handle on the high-level API :code:`ImagePrompter`.
+This boilerplate, is already handle on the high-level API :code:`VisualPrompter`.

 Image Prompter
 ^^^^^^^^^^^^^^
 .. _anchor Prompter:

-The High level API :code:`ImagePrompter` handle with the image and prompt transformation, preprocessing and prediction for a given SAM model.
+The High level API :code:`VisualPrompter` handle with the image and prompt transformation, preprocessing and prediction for a given SAM model.

-About the :code:`ImagePrompter`:
+About the :code:`VisualPrompter`:

 #.
 From a `ModelConfig` loads the desired model with the desired checkpoint to be used as the model to receive the query
    prompts.
 For know we just support Segment Anything model, where the *SAM-h* is the default option.

 #.
-Based on the model, the :code:`ImagePrompter` will handle with the necessary transformations to be done into the image
+Based on the model, the :code:`VisualPrompter` will handle with the necessary transformations to be done into the image
    and prompts before apply it to the model.
 These transformations are done using PyTorch backed, by our API of augmentations.
 Where we use the :class:`kornia.geometry.augmentation.AugmentationSequential` to handle with the different data formats (keypoints, boxes, masks, image).